-Do you sell and/or manufacture clothing in the Netherlands?
+Do you manufacture clothing in the Netherlands?
 Or do you sell, distribute, or import clothing under your own brand name (you are then considered a manufacturer)?
 You must make sure the products meet the fire safety standards.
 There are inflammability tests to determine the fire hazard category.

 Fire safety standards

-Clothes made fully of acrylic, modacryl, nylon, olefin, polyester, and wool meet the set requirements.
+Are the clothes made fully of acrylic, modacryl, nylon, olefin, polyester, or wool?
+In principle these meet the set requirements for fire-safety.
 You can only sell clothes made of other fabrics if they are accompanied by a test report or a certificate from the supplier.
 This certificate must indicate that the clothing meets the fire safety requirements.

 - Daywear should be tested following the ASTM D1230 norm.
 The requirements are laid down in the Enforcement Agreements regarding the fire safety of clothing (Commodities Act, in Dutch).